patreeceeo/Notes/Ideas.md

 An online business that sells art directly from local artists (artists sets price, no markup) and can deliver purchases locally for a fee.

 Collusion detection agency

+An app that can stream audio from soundcloud, internet radio, etc and shows you what your friends are listening to.